lexerdev/documentation/source/includes/_activity.md

 The rate limit is *100 requests per 5 minutes per API Token.*

 In the case you are rate limited a "429 Rate limited exceeded" response will be returned.
+We suggest waiting a few minutes and trying again.